Brief Overview of Library Services

 In 1970 it became evident that the Village needed a larger library building to house the growing collection which now numbered 25,000 volumes.
 When the Indiana Avenue School was torn down, the ideal piece of land became available.
 The present 30,000 square foot library building, named for Lewis O. Flom, the long-time Board President, was completed, and dedicated in 1976, an exciting added event in the bicentennial year.
 The library began circulating its books on SWAN, the library system's computer consortium.

-When Ms. Bojda resigned in 1995, the Board of Trustees Mr. William D. Babcock.
-Early in his tenure the library was recarpeted, the Reference Department was moved to its present location, the computerized catalog was added, and the new awnings were installed.
+When Ms. Bojda resigned in 1995, the Board of Trustees hired Mr. William D. Babcock.
+Early in his tenure the library was recarpeted, the Reference Department was moved to the north side of the building, the computerized catalog was added, and the new awnings were installed.
 Filtered Internet access was made available to the public in the spring of 2000.

 Director William D. Babcock resigned in 2006.